 An unsharp-mask filter can be applied to any two-dimensional array or a TrueColor image.
 The unsharp mask enhances the contrast between neighboring pixels in an image, and is widely used for astronomical images and for digital photographs.
-For more information on curve fitting a plot, see "Unsharp Mask Filter" in Chapter 7, "Common Operations".
+For more information on unsharp masking a plot, see "Unsharp Mask Filter" on page 123.